metno/mmd/README.md

 ## Scripts (src-folder)

 ### convert-to-mmd.py
-This sctript convert metadata files from either dif,iso or mm2 to mmd format.
+This script convert metadata files from either dif,iso or mm2 to mmd format.
 Schema validation is done on input and output documents.
 Failed validation will be logged as warnings to stdout.